S. P. Mylvaganam: Involvement with Tamil Stars from India

-Mylvaganam was very involved with Tamil stars of the time such as Shivaji Ganeshan, MGR and other popular stars, such was his pulling power on the Indian subcontinent.
-He and his wife were the catalysts who brought MGR and Saroja Devi to Sri Lanka on his first visit in October 1965, to judge a beauty pageant in Kandy, sponsored by the Independent Newspapers Ltd. It still remains very vividly in many people's memory the day MGR and Saroja Devi visited Mylvaganan's residence in Colombo.
-The railway tracks, the streets and the beach were spilling with crowds shouting and screaming to see MGR and Saroja Devi.
+Mylvaganam was involved with Tamil stars of the time such as Shivaji Ganeshan, MGR and other stars.
+He and his wife brought MGR and Saroja Devi to Sri Lanka on his first visit in October 1965 to judge a beauty pageant in Kandy, sponsored by the Independent Newspapers Ltd. The day MGR and Saroja Devi visited Mylvaganan's residence in Colombo, the railway tracks, the streets, and the beach were spilling with crowds.

 Naan Kanda Sorgam (நான் கண்ட சொர்க்கம்)

-In an Indian film titled Naan Kanda Sorgam (நான் கண்ட சொர்க்கம்), the comedian Thangavelu goes to heaven and when he meets God Indira he tries to show him the western song and he tunes the Radio the first thing he hears is the voice of Mylvaganam and says "Oh!
-He has come here too".
-This shows how much pride he has achieved during that time.
+In a 1960 Tamil film titled Naan Kanda Sorgam (நான் கண்ட சொர்க்கம்) scripted by K.S.Gopalakrishnan, comedian Thangavelu goes to heaven and when he meets God Indira he tries to show him the western song and he tunes the Radio the first thing he hears is the voice of Mylvaganam and says "Oh!
+He has arrived here too".
+This humorous quip indicated how much prominence and popularity Mylvaganam held during his era.
 He was the first Tamil Disc Jockey in the sense of Western radio.